Pin the model in memory so it never unloads (Ollama)

 vmtouch ~/.ollama/models/blobs/sha256-<model-hash>

-Step 4: Pre-compile CUDA shaders by running a warmup inference
+Step 4: Pre-compile the GPU shaders with a warmup inference

-# Wait for server to start, then send warmup request
+# Wait for it to come up, then send a 1-token warmup:

 curl -s http://localhost:8080/v1/chat/completions \